Creating effective visualizations is essential to understanding data and broadening the impact of your research.

 - training/short-course development and delivery

-Visualizing Data on Princeton’s HPC Systems
+Visualizing Data on Princeton’s High Performance Computing (HPC) Systems

 Research Computing provides a wide range of software tools for scientific visualization.
 Software tools are available that run locally on users' laptops or workstations and remotely on Research Computing servers.